-\begin{lemma} Let $D$ be a division ring and $n\geq 1$.
-Then, $Z({\rm SL}_n(D))$ is a torsion group if and only if $Z(D')$ is a torsion group. \end{lemma} \begin{proof} The case $n=1$ is clear.
+Thus, $x$ is torsion. \end{proof} \begin{lemma} Let $D$ be a division ring and $n\geq 1$.
+Then, $Z(\mathrm{SL}_n(D))$ is a torsion group if and only if $Z(D')$ is a torsion group. \end{lemma} \begin{proof} The case $n=1$ is clear.
 So, we can assume that $n\geq 2$.
-Denote by $F$ the center of $D$.
+Denote by $F$ the center of $D$ and by $I_n$ the identity matrix of degree $n$.
 By \cite[\S21, Theorem 1, p.140]{dra},

-If $Z({\rm SL}_n(D))$ is a torsion group, then, for any $d\in Z(D')=D'\cap F$, $dI\in Z({\rm SL}_n(D))$.
+If $Z(\mathrm{SL}_n(D))$ is a torsion group, then, for any $d\in Z(D')=D'\cap F$, $dI_n\in Z(\mathrm{SL}_n(D))$.
 It follows that $d$ is torsion.
-Conversely, if $Z(D')$ is a torsion group, then, for any $A\in Z({\rm SL}_n(D))$, $A =dI$ for some $d\in F^*$ such that $d^n\in D'$.
+Conversely, if $Z(D')$ is a torsion group, then, for any $A\in Z(\mathrm{SL}_n(D))$, $A =dI_n$ for some $d\in F^*$ such that $d^n\in D'$.
 It follows that $d^n$ is torsion.
 Therefore, $A$ is torsion. \end{proof}

-\begin{theorem} Let $D$ be a non-commutative algebraic, weakly locally finite division ring with center $F$ and $N$ be a subgroup of ${\rm GL}_n(D)$ containing $F^*, n\geq 1$.
+\begin{theorem} Let $D$ be a non-commutative algebraic, weakly locally finite division ring with center $F$ and $N$ be a subgroup of $\mathrm{GL}_n(D)$ containing $F^*, n\geq 1$.
 Then $N$ is not finitely generated. \end{theorem} \begin{proof} Recall that if a division ring $D$ is weakly locally finite, then $Z(D')$ is a torsion group (see Lemma \ref{lem:8.2}).
-Therefore, by lemma \ref{lem:9.1}, $Z({\rm SL}_n(D))$ is a torsion group.
+Therefore, by Lemma \ref{lem:9.1}, $Z(\mathrm{SL}_n(D))$ is a torsion group.

-Suppose that there is a finitely generated subgroup $N$ of ${\rm GL}_n(D)$ containing $F^*$.
+Suppose that there is a finitely generated subgroup $N$ of $\mathrm{GL}_n(D)$ containing $F^*$.
 Clearly $N/N'$ is a finitely generated abelian group, where $N'$ denotes the derived subgroup of $N$.
 Then, in virtue of \cite[5.5.8, p.
 113]{scott}, $F^*N'/N'$ is a finitely generated abelian group.\\

-{\em Case 1: $char(D)=0$.}
+{\em Case 1: $\mathrm{char}(D)=0$.}

 Then, $F$ contains the field $\Q$ of rational numbers and it follows that $\Q^*I/(\Q^*I\cap N')\cong \Q^*N'/N'$.
 Since $F^*N'/N'$ is finitely generated abelian subgroup, $\Q^*N'/N'$ is finitely generated too, and consequently $\Q^*I/(\Q^*I\cap N')$ is finitely generated.
 Consider an arbitrary $A\in \Q^*I\cap N'$.
-Then $A\in F^*I\cap {\rm SL}_n(D)\subseteq Z({\rm SL}_n(D))$.
+Then $A\in F^*I\cap \mathrm{SL}_n(D)\subseteq Z(\mathrm{SL}_n(D))$.
 Therefore $A$ is torsion.
 Since $A\in \Q^*I$, we have $A=dI$ for some $d\in \Q^*$.
 It follows that $d=\pm{1}$.
 Thus, $\Q^*I\cap N'$ is finite.
 Since $\Q^*I/(\Q^*I\cap N')$ is finitely generated, $\Q^*I$ is finitely generated.
 Therefore $\Q^*$ is finitely generated, that is impossible.\\

-{\em Case 2: $char(D)=p > 0$.}
+{\em Case 2: $\mathrm{char}(D)=p > 0$.}